Assistant Director of Development

 Application Process

-Send cover letter, resume, and a short writing sample to Hiring Manager at hiring@advancingjustice-aajc.org or to 1620 L Street NW, Suite 1050, Washington, DC 20036.
-Applications with all three items will be reviewed.
-Offers contingent upon satisfactory reference checks.
+Send separate attachments for cover letter, resume, and a short writing sample to Hiring Manager at hiring@advancingjustice-aajc.org or 1620 L Street NW, Suite 1050, Washington, DC 20036.
+Applications with all three items attached will be considered.
+Offers will be extended based upon satisfactory reference checks.

 Asian Americans Advancing Justice | AAJC is an equal opportunity employer.